-New and veteran private jet flyers have discovered that if it seems too good to be true, it may well be.
-Here are some of the sad stories we’ve covered in the past five years
+New and veteran private jet flyers have discovered that if it seems too good to be true, it probably is.
+Here are some of the sad stories we’ve covered in the past five years.

 It’s also important to note not all of the shutdowns and bankruptcies in the private jet flight provider sector have involved fraud.